bingomanatee/forest-2/README.md

 * rounding numeric values
 * removing "junk" characters or padding around string values
 * limiting arrays to a maximum size
-* asserting default properties on object types
+* asserting default properties on object type

 Filters occur _before_ validation.
 If they throw, they will (like a failed validation) "roll back" the value's assertion.